itouzigithub/canimation/README.md

 });
 ```

-Move more than one circle to any space
+Move more than one circle to anywhere
 ```js
 cnm.createAnimation({
   circle: {